nontan-rh/proction/docs/introduction.md

 ## Parallelism

-`proc` can take `async` JavaScript functions as their implementation to achieve parallel computing.
+`proc` can take `async` JavaScript functions as their implementation to enable parallel computing.
 You can use Web Workers, for example, to take advantage of multi-core CPUs.
 Here is a very simplified example.

 ```ts
 const worker: Worker = /* some worker implementation */;